skymaiden/making-breaking/_posts/2021-02-20-lets-make-a-bra-tester.md

 ### Attach the channeling

-1. Align the channeling to the stitch line on the inside of the cup seam allowance, with the plushy side facing towards the inside of the cup.<br>
+1. Align the channeling to the stitch line on the _inside of the cup seam allowance_, with the plushy side facing towards the inside of the cup.
-   With a straight stitch, sew close to the inner edge of the channeling, leaving 1” unsewn on underarm ends.
-On the bridge ends, trim and bar tack to close.
+2. With a straight stitch, sew the inner edge of the channeling _to the seam allowance_ – stopping at the lower/upper cup seam line at the underarm ends.
+The stitching is only on the seam allowance and shouldn't show from the outside.
+3. Trim the channeling, and bar tack it at the bridge end to close.

 ### Prepare the straps